the museum in english

 Acquisition : Don de Léon de Beylié en 1901

-This triumphal Annunciation associates the requirement that the work be readable with the instructions of the exegetes of the Counter-Reformation.
-The distribution to left and right of the Virgin and the Angel is relayed by the vertical lines of the columns linking heaven and earth.
-This arrangement lends the composition a powerfully frontal aspect.
-The alternating dark and light areas, and the improbable inclusion of the landscape in the background give the décor a marked theatrical look.
+This triumphal Annunciation was painted with the requirement that the work be readable with the instructions of the exegetes of the Counter-Reformation.
+The distribution from left to right, from the Virgin to the Angel, is segmented by the vertical lines of the columns linking heaven and earth.
+This arrangement grants the composition a powerfully frontal aspect.
+The alternating dark and light areas, and the improbable inclusion of the landscape in the background give the decor a intense theatrical look.

 Zurburàn rejected the Mannerist decorative excess.
 He was careful to isolate the objects, which thus take on an unusual monumental presence.
-The symbolic nature of the still lifes—lilies, white linen, and book—goes hand in hand with a meditative aura emphasized by the solemn, contemplative attitude of the figures.
-These latter, who are idealized without mawkishness, face the onlooker and bear witness to the fulfillment of the divine will.
+The symbolic meaning of the still life elements — the lilies, the white linen, and the book—goes hand in hand with a meditative aura emphasized by the solemn, contemplative attitude of the figures.
+The latter, idealized without mawkishness, face the onlooker and bear witness to the fulfillment of the divine will.
 The colour, modulated by the light, lends a forceful relief to the elements in the lower register.
-The treatment of the sky and the angels is in a mellowed, more diffuse style.
-This work, probably the last to be made for the altarpiece, shows Zurburàn’s receptiveness to Italian-inspired influences. -
+The treatment of the sky and the angels is in a mellowed, more diffused style.
+This work, probably the last to be made for the altarpiece, shows Zurburàn’s receptiveness to Italian-inspired influences.

 Médium :